Home Warranty for Smart Home Devices: What's Covered in 2026

 Should You Pursue Separate Smart Home Coverage?

-1. Whole-home surge protection ($200–$500 installed at your panel) shields all connected devices from power spikes, which are among the most common causes of smart device failure.
+1. Whole-home surge protection ($300 to $700 installed at your panel) shields all connected devices from power spikes, which are among the most common causes of smart device failure.
+HomeAdvisor's 2026 data puts the average project cost at around $300.

-2. Credit card extended warranties — many premium cards automatically extend manufacturer warranties at no cost.
+2. Credit card extended warranties because many premium cards automatically extend manufacturer warranties at no cost.

-3. Electronics add-ons from your home warranty provider — if the annual cost is low and your devices are high-value, this can make sense.
+3. Electronics add-ons from your home warranty provider if the annual cost is low and your devices are high-value.

-4. Manufacturer warranties — Honeywell thermostats carry 1–5 year warranties depending on whether they're retail or professionally installed models.
+4. Manufacturer warranties because Honeywell, Nest, and Ecobee thermostats carry 1 to 5 year warranties depending on whether they're retail or professionally installed models.

 Compare Home Warranty Options in Ohio